History of the FIBA Basketball World Cup: European Dominance (1967-1982)

+Tournament changes, the "Big Three" dominance (1986-1998)

 The 1986 FIBA World Championship brought major changes.
 The tournament expanded to 24 teams for the first time, divided into four preliminary round groups of six teams each.
 The three top teams in each group then qualified for two six team semifinal round groups before the top two teams in each of those groups met in a four-team single elimination playoff round.
 Additionally, the three-point line was added for the first time at this tournament.
 The defending champions Soviet Union and host Spain earned automatic berths; the remaining spots were given to six European teams, two North American teams, three South American teams, three Centrobasket teams, three Asian teams, two African teams, and one Oceanian team.
 Wild cards were also given out to France and New Zealand.
 The expansion proved to be questionable, as there were huge disparities between the top and bottom teams.
 Group D was particularly disastrous, as last place Malaysia, which replaced Asian champion Philippines after they withdrew, were outscored by 226 points, while fourth place New Zealand were outscored by 114 points.
 Even these numbers were deceptive, as New Zealand only beat Malaysia by two points; in other games, Canada beat the Malaysians by 90 and Yugoslavia beat them by 70.
 The twelve-team semifinal round proved more competitive.
 After boycotts in the last two Olympics, the United States saw the World Championship as more prestigious, and sent a college team filled with future NBA players David Robinson, Charles Smith, Kenny Smith, and Muggsy Bogues.
 The college stars brought home the first World Championship gold for the Americans since 1954, beating the Soviet Union 87–85 in another thrilling gold medal game to avenge their championship game loss four years previous.
 Yugoslavia beat Brazil to capture a second consecutive bronze after being beat by a point in a semifinal overtime game versus the Soviets.
 Host Spain again turned in a solid performance, finishing in fifth place four years after finishing in fourth.